dailybruin/lux/README.md

 Lux is a design system for the Daily Bruin, written in [TypeScript](https://www.typescriptlang.org) and [React](https://reactjs.org).

+You may also be interested in projects that use Lux, which include our [gatsby starter](https://github.com/dailybruin/gatsby-starter-dailybruin) and [dailybruin.com's frontend](https://github.com/dailybruin/flamingo).

 ## Usage

 To use Lux, simply install it with your favorite package manager, e.g.: